Rba12394/statslab/README.md

 # Statistics Lab
-## These are various assignments written for an introductory to mathematical statistics class that taken at Vanderbilt University
+## These are various assignments written for an Introduction to Mathematical Statistics class that taken at Vanderbilt University